 Benefits of Investing in Poland

-- Robust Economy - Poland has a robust economy that weathered the European Sovereign Debt Crisis and continues to post strong growth rates.
-According to economist consensus estimates, the country's economy is expected to grow 3.3% in 2017.
+Poland has a robust economy that weathered the European Sovereign Debt Crisis and continues to post strong growth rates.
+According to economist consensus estimates, the country's GDP growth is expected to continue, albeit at a slower pace.

 International investors investing in the Eurozone must contend with the common currency's influence over equity and bond performance.
 However, Poland's independent currency has helped it weather crises and succeed.

 Risks of Investing in Poland

-- Reliance on Germany - Poland’s economy is largely dependent on Germany, which accounts for approximately 26% of its exports and 27% of its imports.
-Any downturn in Germany’s economy could have a negative impact on its economy.
+Poland’s economy is largely dependent on Germany, which accounts for approximately 26% of its exports and 27% of its imports.
+Any downturn in Germany’s economy could have a negative impact on Poland's economy.

-- Political Risk - Poland's politics have become increasingly unstable after the Law and Justice party came to power in 2015.
+Poland's politics have destabilized slightly after the Law and Justice party came to power in 2015.
 After taking control of the constitutional court and public broadcasters, the party has many in the European Union worried.